Find out how to choose your emergency/trusted contact, and the types of situations where we may have to get in touch with them.

 There may be circumstances in which you may want another member of staff to talk to your emergency/trusted contact, for example, you may want a Disability Advisor to discuss your support options and reasonable adjustments with them.

-Why its important to nominate a emergency/trusted contact
+Why it’s important to nominate a emergency/trusted contact

 It may be in your vital interests for the University to contact and share information with your emergency/trusted contact to protect you from serious harm.